mstocco/mariostoc.co/content/traininglog/20220102-ironman2022-34weeksout.md

 ### NOTES
 Total Time: **37 Minutes**

 Up early and drove to the pool this morning.
-The roads were still a mess.
 The workout was altered slightly as the kick board would not line up with four 50m lengths per set.
 The realignment gave me a 10x100m set and I had fun with that, even pushing myself to make it a descending effort for the back half.

 ![Swim Chart](/assets/jpg/swim-20220103.jpeg)